skjdghsdjgsdj/babypod-hardware/README.md

 ### Other things to check

+- Is the BabyPod booting up normally, getting to the main menu, but then after a few seconds says "Rebooting" and does so?
+The Down button is being held.
+If you aren't touching it, the tolerance between the rotary encoder and the enclosure might be too tight.
+Try to adjust it by putting thin washers on the standoffs that hold the rotary encoder.
 - Is the LCD contrast adjusted?
 The Sparkfun LCD contrast is adjusted through code so you'll need to poke around in the CircuitPython REPL to adjust it.
 The Adafruit LCD that's also supported uses a potentiometer to adjust the contrast.
 - When plugging in a USB C cable, is it snapping fully into the port on the Feather, or is the enclosure preventing it from going all the way in?
 - Does your USB C cable support both data and power?
 Test it with another device to be sure.
 Avoid USB A to USB cables and try to use C-to-C, assuming your computer has a USB C port too.